emqx/blog/en/202009/building-modbus-based-iiot-app-with-neuron.md

-- Log in to the EMQ X Neuron Web interface, access IP:7000, the default username password is admin/0000.
+- Log in to the EMQX Neuron Web interface, access IP:7000, the default username password is admin/0000.

 ![neuron 2.png](https://static.emqx.net/images/ede993668c0beb95342872a792ca3c06.png)